Md-Jahedul-Islam/photo-editor-pillow-python/README.md

  * Here testlist can be a text file input where several testname are written.

  * Script can be run with only the follow argument.
-Rest of the arguments are set default value in script.
+Rest of the arguments are optional.

             $(basename $0) -<b/g/c> -t_name <testname>

- ## 6. E Manager:
+ ## 6. eManager:

 Step 1: Write the following command to open the  EManger tool